rules of the southdown sheep society

 Inspections

-18. The Council reserves the right to appoint any person they so authorise, including veterinary surgeons, to inspect any flock or animal without notice and without giving a reason should they so wish.
+23. The Council reserves the right to appoint any person it so authorises, including veterinary surgeons, to inspect any flock or animal without notice and without giving a reason should they so wish.
+This inspection may include the collection of blood or other samples for analysis.

 Conduct